East African Music and Dance

 Haruna Walusimbi is a Grammy Award winning multi-instrumentalist, vocalist, and dancer from Uganda.
 He is one of Uganda’s most celebrated artists, with extensive performance and teaching experience.
 Mark Stone is an acclaimed multi-percussionist and music educator from the United States.
 He was a Rotary Ambassadorial Scholar at Makerere University in Uganda and is currently Associate Professor of World Music and Percussion at Oakland University in the U.S. (Please see complete bios below.)
 Walusimbi and Stone have performed together since 1997, presenting moving concerts and enlightening educational programs featuring ngoma repertoire of Uganda and new music rooted within the ngoma tradition.
 As an expert dancer, singer, and performer of the endingidi fiddle, akogo kalimba, enkwanzi panpipes, embaire marimba, ntongooli harp, ebigwala trumpet, and many types of drums, Haruna Walusimbi truly embodies the holistic nature of traditional East African music.
 Mark Stone’s extensive background as a composer and performer of multiple African and American percussion instruments including the new array mbira brings a contemporary global dimension to the duo’s performances.
 Walusimbi and Stone have performed and taught together at concert venues and universities throughout the United States and East Africa.

-Walusimbi and Stone will be taking part in Education Africa’s International Marimba and Steelpan Festival, the largest marimba festival in the world, in Johannesburg, South Africa at the end of July 2017.
-Together they will serve as international adjudicators for the event, and also present festival performances/workshops.
-The duo is available for additional engagements in South Africa during the week prior to the festival (July 24 – 28) and during the week after the festival (July 31 – August 4).
-To book a performance, workshop, or lecture-demonstration with Walusimbi and Stone, please contact Joan Lithgow (firstname.lastname@example.org).
+In 2017, Walusimbi and Stone took part in Education Africa’s International Marimba and Steelpan Festival, the largest marimba festival in the world, in Johannesburg, South Africa.
+Together they served as international adjudicators for the event, and also presented festival performances/workshops.

 Traditional Basoga composition “Twalibamukwano” performed by Stone on the array mbira with Walusimbi on the endingidi fiddle and kisoga drums.